Felteng/to-do-list/README.md

 1. Open a terminal in the workspace.

-2. To exectute the program from the file it's written in type:
+2. To execute the program from the file it's written in type:
     - python3 name_of_file.py ("run.py" in this projects case).

 [Back to the top](#to-do-list)